gsaco/High_Dimensional_Linear_Models/README.md

 ## Overview

-This repository contains implementations of econometric analyses for high-dimensional linear models in **three programming languages**
+This repository contains implementations of econometric analyses for high-dimensional linear models in **three programming languages**.

 ## 📊 Project Structure